 Spy Blog has provided a list of alternative URLs for WikiLeaks which have not yet been censored.

-pursuing a Swiss whistleblower, some of whose leaked documents have been allegedly published on WikiLeaks.org.
-Why this is a problem when the world's financial monitoring and tax authorities appear to have already had access to them, is a mystery.
+have been pursuing a Swiss whistleblower, some of whose leaked documents have been allegedly published on WikiLeaks.org.
+Why this is a problem when the world's financial monitoring and tax authorities appear to have already had access to them, is

 Civil libertarians scored a decisive victory on Friday when a federal judge reversed two controversial orders meant to disable Wikileaks, a website devoted to disclosing confidential information exposing unethical behavior.

-and a host of third parties refrain from posting any additional documents or linking to any documents that had already been disclosed.
-The other required Dynadot, the registrar of the Wikileaks.org domain name, to make the address inaccessible and to
+Wikileaks and a host of third parties refrain from posting any additional documents or linking to any documents that had already been disclosed.
+The other required Dynadot, the registrar of the Wikileaks.org domain name, to make the address

+principles.
 Specifically, they argued the restrictions amounted to prior restraint, which under the Constitution, can only be imposed in limited situations.
-After more than three hours of oral argument in a San Francisco federal courtroom today, White conceded.
+After more than three hours of oral argument in a San Francisco federal courtroom today,

 The court has serious questions about the concerns, as properly raised before the court, would make the granting of relief requested by the plaintiffs constitutionally appropriate, he said.
 He immediately rescinded both orders.